alekstheod/tnnlib/README.md

 ### OpenCLNeuralLayer

-OpenCL neural layer is meant to speedup a back propagation algorithm by calclating the dot products of the neurons in parallel through the GPU or CPU OpenCL layer.
+OpenCL neural layer is meant to speedup a back propagation algorithm by calculating the dot products of neurons inputs in parallel through the GPU or CPU OpenCL layer.
 Keep in mind that it only works if your system contains a proper OpenCL installation and all modules and include files are located in a correct directory.
 See the local_repository definition in the projects WORKSPACE file for more details.